Undergrad research opportunities

 Membership in the American Economic Association includes subscription to nine journals and a reduced rate for registration at the annual meeting.
-The journals are the American Economic Review, the Journal of Economic Literature, the Journal of Economic Perspectives, the American Economic Journal: Macroeconomics, the American Economic Journal: Microeconomics, the American Economic Journal: Economic Policy, the American Economic Journal: Applied Economics, AEA Papers and Proceedings, and American Economic Review: Insights.
-The American Economic Review is published monthly and the other journals appear quarterly, with the exception of AEA Papers and Proceedings, which is published once a year in May.
+The journals are the American Economic Review, American Economic Review: Insights, the Journal of Economic Literature, the Journal of Economic Perspectives, the American Economic Journal: Macroeconomics, the American Economic Journal: Microeconomics, the American Economic Journal: Economic Policy, the American Economic Journal: Applied Economics, and AEA Papers and Proceedings.
+The American Economic Review is published monthly and the other journals are published quarterly, with the exception of AEA Papers and Proceedings, which is published once a year in May.
 The AEA annual meeting happens every year in January.
-More than 10,000 economists from all over the world attend the meetings.
+Economists from all over the world attend the meetings.
 There is also a job market for economists.

 Committee on the Status of Women in the Economics Profession

-CSWEP, an arm of the American Economic Association, publishes a newsletter containing information that helps women keep up-to-date about what is happening in the profession.
+CSWEP, a committee of the American Economic Association, publishes a newsletter containing information that helps women keep up-to-date about what is happening in the profession.

 Omicron Delta Epsilon

 ODE is an honorary society of economics students, organized as chapters at participating campuses.
-ODE honors "achievement in economics worldwide" and publishes The American Economist.
+ODE honors "achievement in economics worldwide" and published The American Economist.